Generation of Photon Pairs by Stimulated Emission in Ring Resonators

-We now consider the properties of the photons that could be generated in these non-degenerate TOPDC processes.
-In both cases we assume a pulsed pump, and for StTOPDC we take a CW seed.
-To first order in the nonlinear interaction we have
+We now consider the properties of the photons that could be generated in these non-degenerate TOPDC processes. {In the following, we assume a pulsed pump, and for StTOPDC we take a CW seed; however, more general excitation scenarios with arbitrary pump and seed pulses could be modelled using the same approach}.
+To first order in the nonlinear interaction,

 where we take the initial and final times to $\pm \infty$ for convenience.

 In the case of non-degenerate SpTOPDC, putting the interaction Hamiltonian (\ref{eq:H_NL_spontTG_B}) into (\ref{eq:firstorder}) yields a ket with the form